Table of Contents

 Day Trips From Mammoth Lakes

-This tiny, one-road, lakeside town is just a 30-minute drive north and worth visiting.
+This tiny lakeside town is just a 30-minute drive north and worth visiting.
 The town is named after the main lake, June Lake, but you can drive the June Lake Loop to see a series of smaller lakes like Gull, Grant, and Silver Lake, where you can fish, boat, or swim in the summer.

 During the winter, there is the family-friendly ski resort of June Mountain, which is smaller and easier to navigate than Mammoth.
 During a day trip, go skiing or hiking to work up an appetite.